julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_alias_delete.md

 ---
 title: anyquery alias delete
-description: Learn how to use the anyquery alias delete command in AnyQuery.
+description: Learn how to use the anyquery alias delete command in Anyquery.
 ---

 Delete an alias